SimonAltmannshofer/CarND-Capstone/README.md

 brake = -acceleration * self.mass * self.wheel_radius
 ```

+#### Longitudianl controller

+The longitudinal controller consists of
+- PI-controller for velocity (acceleration as output)
+- desired acceleration value as well as its gradient are limited
+- two degree of freedom controller for acceleration
+    - feedforward control of the acceleration with identified longitudinal dynamics (see below)
+    - PI controller for deviation between desired acceleration and actual acceleration

 #### Controller Tuning
 To determine the power-ratio of the car a simple motion model was fitted to a recorded-dataset (manual driving).